 The experience of bereavement is different for everyone and some people may want to receive help a few months after the death, while for others it is later that they realise they have issues they would like to discuss.
 Whilst bereavement counselling is an emotional experience it can be very beneficial.

-Counselling takes place each week at a regular time for 50 minutes.
+Counselling takes place each week at the same time for 50 minutes.